Art and Design Portfolio NC Level 6

 If you are 18 and over and are eligible for a bursary, these costs will be met through your bursary.
 If you are not eligible for a bursary, you will need to fund these items yourself.

 Students may also qualify for bursary funding.

 What can I do on completion of my course?

-After the Certificate in Art and Design you could return to do the NC.
-After the NC then consider BA Fine Art (Hons) with UHI or other art and design courses elsewhere.
+After this course you could consider applying for BA Fine Art (Hons) with other academic partners within the University of the Highlands and Islands or other art and design courses elsewhere.
 Additional Highers may be required for this level of study.